Skip to main content

 Control the eccentric.

-Common Cable Woodchop mistakes
+What are common Cable Woodchop mistakes to avoid?

 Using arms instead of core.